Metropolis-Hastings Sampling for 3D Gaussian Reconstruction: Method

 Although both methods fall under the broad scope of Monte-Carlo sampling, they embody \textit{fundamentally different} MCMC philosophies.
 3DGS-MCMC treats every Gaussian parameter as a latent variable and applies SGLD: it perturbs all dimensions with small, isotropic noise and accepts every proposed move, so the chain drifts locally through the existing cloud.

 In contrast, our method runs a Metropolis-Hastings birth sampler that targets only positions.
 We draw global proposals straight in image-space voids highlighted by a multi-view error map, then pass each candidate through a Metropolis-Hastings accept–reject test that weighs its predicted photometric gain against a sparsity prior.
 This decouples exploration (“where to propose”) from retention (“what to keep”), enabling long jumps to uncovered regions and the principled dismissal of redundant splats, which Langevin-noise walks with unconditional acceptance cannot achieve.
 Moreover, we analytically derive and rigorously prove that the 3DGS densification process can be recast as a Metropolis–Hastings sampler, establishing a principled bridge between 3DGS and our formulation.

-In principle, 3DGS-MCMC is a local, always-accept SGLD chain, whereas our approach is a global, importance-driven MH chain focused on the scene’s unexplained areas.
-This leads to our method achieving faster convergence, see Fig.~\ref{fig:convergence} for the comparison.
+In principle, 3DGS-MCMC is a local, always-accept SGLD chain, whereas our approach is a global, importance-driven MH chain focused on the scene’s unexplored areas.
+This leads to our method converging faster, as shown in Fig.~\ref{fig:convergence}.
+Measuring time to equal PSNR across all benchmark scenes, our method reaches 30~dB approximately 2.2 minutes faster than 3DGS-MCMC, with consistently faster convergence at intermediate quality thresholds, as shown in Tab.~\ref{tab:convergence}.